Estate plan requirements

 Ohio

-Everything to plan your estate in Ohio: execution requirements, the documents we generate, statutory citations, and the exact wording our generators insert.
+Everything your estate plan needs to be valid in Ohio: execution requirements, the documents we generate, statutory citations, and the exact wording our generators insert.

-Will, living trust, durable power of attorney, and healthcare directive.
-All four documents, all valid in Ohio, all for $29/year.
+Will, living trust, durable power of attorney, healthcare directive, and six more documents, all valid in Ohio.

 • Your answers stay private, encrypted in your browser.